-We take our duty to safeguard and promote the welfare of young people and adults at risk very seriously and it is a fundamental part of all aspects of work for the County Sports Partnership.
+We take our duty to safeguard and promote the welfare of young people and adults at risk very seriously and it is a fundamental part of all aspects of work for the Active Partnership.
 Working with coaches, clubs and volunteers we will educate and support those delivering sport and physical activity within the County (either on our behalf or part of the sporting landscape), ensuring young people and adults can enjoy and get the very best from their involvement in sport in North Yorkshire.
 We have policies and procedures in place that can help raise awareness and support those working in sport, giving them the knowledge of what they need to do to protect young people and adults involved in sport and to minimise avoidable risks.

 North Yorkshire Sport Safeguarding Policies

 North Yorkshire Sport has a long tradition of working with the Child Protection in Sport Uni (CPSU) and the NSPCC to ensure that we have the necessary standards in place to help create a safe sporting environment for children and young people and to protect them from harm.